The 2019-2020 Faculty Fellows selection process has drawn to a close. The information below is for future reference.

 Precise deliverables will be identified upon selection of a Faculty Fellow.
 They may include:

 - Engage multiple faculty groups

-- Opportunities to publish or present at conference
+- Opportunities to publish or present at conferences

 - CCCU collaborations